XanaduAI/strawberryfields/doc/introduction/remote.rst

 In this section, we will use Strawberry Fields to submit a simple circuit to the chip.

-First, we import NumPy, Strawberry Fields, as well as the remote engine.
+First, we import NumPy and Strawberry Fields, including the remote engine.

 .. code-block:: python3